 Contacts with External Entities

 What should employees do when contacted by external entities, like the media?
 How should employees respond to being served with legal process?
-Is it OK for employees to sell something on a USF System campus for an external organization?
+Is it OK for employees to sell something on a USF campus for an external organization?
 What about contacting elected or appointed officials for legislative action?
-This section provides links to USF System policies governing employee contact with external entities.
+This section provides links to USF policies governing employee contact with external entities.

 The Florida Code of Ethics

-All USF System employees are subject to the provisions of the Florida Code of Ethics for Public Officers and Employees (the “FCOE”) under Title IX, Chapter 112, Section 313 of the Florida Statutes.
+All USF employees are subject to the provisions of the Florida Code of Ethics for Public Officers and Employees (the “FCOE”) under Title IX, Chapter 112, Section 313 of the Florida Statutes.
 The FCOE sets standards of conduct for all employees with respect to avoiding conflicts of interest stemming from employee receipt of certain gifts; engagement in certain business relationships; nepotism; and more.

 Fraud Detection & Reporting

-All USF System employees are responsible for detecting and reporting fraud or suspected fraud.
+All USF employees are responsible for detecting and reporting fraud or suspected fraud.
 What should employees do if they observe or suspect fraud?
 Notify their supervisor.
 What if the employee believes the supervisor is involved?
-Notify the next highest level of management or USF System Audit or make an anonymous report through EthicsPoint―our third-party hosted hotline which enables safe, secure, and anonymous reporting.
+Notify the next highest level of management or USF Internal Audit or make an anonymous report through EthicsPoint―our third-party hosted hotline which enables safe, secure, and anonymous reporting.

 Information Technology Resources

-USF System employees are expected to use information technology (IT) resources in a responsible, ethical, and lawful manner according to state and federal laws, USF System rules, regulations, policies, guides, and the terms of software license agreements.
+USF employees are expected to use information technology (IT) resources in a responsible, ethical, and lawful manner according to state and federal laws, USF rules, regulations, policies, guides, and the terms of software license agreements.
 Here you can learn more about appropriate and acceptable use of IT resources.

-All USF System employees are required to disclose and receive prior approval for certain Outside Activities (OA) that, if not disclosed and managed through the appropriate conflict review process, could result in an impermissible conflict of interest or commitment.
-Consult USF System regulations and policies governing the disclosure, review, and management of employees’ outside activities.
+All USF employees are required to disclose and receive prior approval for certain Outside Activities (OA) that, if not disclosed and managed through the appropriate conflict review process, could result in an impermissible conflict of interest or commitment.
+Consult USF regulations and policies governing the disclosure, review, and management of employees’ outside activities.